 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

-Why buy cruise travel insurance?
+Do I need specialist cruise travel insurance?

-You will also want adequate medical and personal liability cover to ensure you're not out of pocket should you require medical treatment which forces the ship to dock or for you to be airlifted to the nearest hospital.
+You will also want adequate medical and personal liability cover to ensure you're not out of pocket in the event of you requiring medical treatment which forces the cruise ship to dock or for you to be airlifted to the nearest hospital.

 When comparing cruise ship travel insurance quotes, it’s important to check the level of cover offered is enough to fully protect you.

-What does cruise travel insurance cover?
+What does cruise-specific travel insurance cover?

 - Missed port departure

-- Cabin confinement
+- Cabin confinement for medical reasons

 - Cruise interruption